 The language of Three Rivers is “unadvanced”: tunes appear and repeat themselves, with a rhythmic gait and tonality more characteristic of a budding (or lapsed) rock musician than a “serious” composer.
 Despite the luxury of hindsight and maturity, I have tried to preserve the sense of immediacy apparent when this music flowed freely from heart to fingers, unimpeded by matters of style, theory, or criticism.

-Available through American Composers Alliance (BMI)
+Score available through American Composers Alliance (BMI)